manasesjesus/builtio-microservice-monitoring/README.md

 Before adding actions to the workflow, the environment parameters must be specified.
 Open the **Workflow settings** and add the following parameters (key/value pairs):

-*   username, password - Cumulocity credentials
+*   username, password - Cumulocity IoT credentials
-*   server - Cumulocity tenant domain (URL)
+*   server - Cumulocity IoT tenant domain (URL)
 *   microservice - Name of the microservice to monitor
 *   trackerId - The ID of a managed object (e.g. 1234)